-Salad Crop may be any variety of lettuce or other salad leaf and should be presented with a portion of root attached
+Salad Crop may be any variety of lettuce or other salad leaf and should be present with a portion of root attached.

-Shallots and onions should have excess loose skin and foliage removed, have tops tied with raffia and be set on sand or rings as appropriate.
+Shallots, onions, and garlic bulbs should have excess loose skin and foliage removed, have tops tied with raffia and be set on sand or rings as appropriate.
 Please check size and weight specified in the schedule. (rings, sand and raffia will be available at the show).